New Delhi World Book Fair

 The New Delhi World Book Fair, hosted at Pragati Maidan in New Delhi, is India's second oldest book fair after the Kolkata Book Fair.
-The first New Delhi World Book Fair was held from March 18 to April 4, 1972 in roughly 6790 m2 area with 200 participants.
+The first New Delhi World Book Fair was held from 18 March to 4 April 1972, in roughly 6790 m2 area with 200 participants.
 It was inaugurated by V. V. Giri, then President of India.